What is the Problem

 While the state of cybersecurity and is deteriorating rapidly and cyberwarfare is on the rise, more deaths are currently attributable to software defects.
 These incidents include the infamous Therac-25, the Patriot Missile System, the Boeing 787 Max 8, self driving car crashes, and the rapidly rising incidence of people being jailed due to broken fraud detection algorithms.

-While these incidents are painted as “only mistakes”, the fact that so much harm is occuring without an external malicious party should be far more concerning.
+While these incidents are painted as “only mistakes”, the fact that so much harm is occurring without an external malicious party should be far more concerning.
 The threat is coming from inside the industry, and it’s rising.

 A companion site and video series studying these Doomsday Machines is in the works.